Blacklist International and Rivalry enter Dota 2 through joint venture

 “There is still a lot of work to be done for sure but for us in Blacklist, we’re just happy that we’ll get to compete against the best in the world with this roster.
 This is a dream come true, yes, but we have much bigger dreams and aspirations for this group.”

 The joint venture marks another significant development in Rivalry’s growth this year.
 In May, the company debuted its sportsbook in Australia.
-Moreover, the company also announced its first-ever profitable month in October 2022
+Moreover, the company also announced its first-everprofitable month in October 2022.

 Tom Daniels

-Tom has been part of Esports Insider's team since October 2020 and is currently the platform's Editor.
-When not playing Football Manager, he enjoys reporting on the mobile esports scene as well as the betting sector.
+Tom has been part of Esports Insider's team since October 2020 and is currently the website's Editor.
+When not playing Football Manager, he enjoys reporting on the mobile esports scene, watching League of Legends and finding out about new esports ecosystems.